dyle71/hcs-mem/README.md

 * manipulate the memory as a stream

-This project is heavily inspired by my own libait-memory library I created for the AIT, Austrian Institute of Technology
+This project is heavily inspired by my own libait-memory library I created for the AIT, Austrian Institute of Technology, some time ago in the past.

+Rational: `std::byte` is a good idea, but - heck! - sometimes cumbersome to work with.
+And sometimes you just want to dump a memory area to `stderr` to inspect what is going on (or not going on for that matter).

 ## Usage example

-A mem comes along with these methods and functions:
+hcs-mem comes along with these methods and functions:

 * `headcode::mem::CharArrayToMemory` --> convert an old-school C character array to `std::vector<std::byte>`
 * `headcode::mem::HexToMemory` --> convert a hex string to `std::vector<std::byte>` like